 .

-Upon making your selection, close the pop-up by clicking on the X
+Upon making your selection, close the pop-up by clicking on it X

 in the top right-hand corner.
 This action applies your changes and concludes the timezone adjustment process.